bloomberg/blazingmq/src/integration-tests/failure_analysis.md

-# Analysis of logs for good and bad UI test runs
+# Analysis of logs for good and bad IT test runs
 ## Conditions
  - IT test: test_sync_after_rollover.py, run as:
  ```